 Question Answer Marks 2 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
-Candidates are likely to refer to: issues related to notions of world/global English in respect of a country's economic position in the world the stages of language death the effects of cultural loss the route from lingua franca to a global language that English may have taken hybridisation, with examples from wider study advantages and disadvantages of having a globally intelligible language of communication: economic, educational, social the huge numbers speaking/learning English across the world and in business.
-Stronger and more confident candidates may wish to take issue with the notion that Countries with better English have better economies and/or that English is now the global language of business, and that a business (and country) cannot be fully competitive in the global landscape without learning English.
+Candidates are likely to refer to: issues related to notions of world/global English the notion of language change being driven by commercial rather than cultural interests how Mikitani believed that using English as Rakuten's official language would lead 'to an expanded worldview for his country' advantages of having a globally-intelligible language of communication: economic, educational, social the huge numbers speaking/learning English across the world and in business Stronger and more confident candidates may wish to take issue with the notion that English is now the global language of business and that a business (and country) cannot be fully competitive in the global landscape without embracing English.
+They may take issue with the notion of English becoming one of Japan's official languages.
 If candidates pursue such lines of argument in a balanced and coherent way, they are likely to gain higher marks.
 Refer to the band descriptors and standardisation scripts in arriving at your mark.